top of page

 1 | Exterior Envelope Forms by PEMB Designer

 The flowing roof forms are dictated by the PEMB-designer's drawings, thus all roof heights, overhangs, and slopes were pre-determined.
 Architectural details and designs were chosen to accommodate.
 Additionally, all exterior openingsboth windows and doorswere set by the PEMB design and all items had to be custom-designed and fit during Shop Drawings and site installation.
+This is atypical in the AEC industry.

 2 | Pool Layout Revised during Post-Construction Design